By Mike Mitchell

 Panthers OL Depth Chart- Russell Okung, John Miller, Matt Paradis, Dennis Daley, Taylor Moton, Greg Little, Brandon Bowen, Michael Schofield, Matt Kaskey, Tyler Marz, Mike Horton, Frederick Mauigoa, Sam Tecklenburg, Chris Reed, Aaron Monteiro

-Juwann Bushell-Beatty reunites with his Houston Quarterback PJ Walker in Carolina.
+Juwann Bushell-Beatty reunites with his Houston Quarterback PJ Walker.
 Juwann played in the XFL as a rookie.
 The former Michigan Wolverine has the versatility to play guard or tackle.
 As a result, it could land him a spot on the Panthers practice squad.

 Kicker- Austin MacGinnis (Dallas Renegades- Los Angeles Rams)

 It’s somewhat surprising that this point hasn’t signed more XFL kickers.
 From top to bottom, the league had excellent specialists.
 Austin MacGinnis was a perfect 10/10 on field goals, led the league in yards per kickoff and touchbacks.

 In LA, there is a massive opening with Greg Zuerlein leaving for the Cowboys.
 The Rams went to the CFL, XFL, and drafted Sam Sloman in the seventh round to replace ‘Legatron.’
 If there are no preseason games, it will be interesting to see how the Rams staff determines a winner in this competition.